gre/developer-portal/_docs/coin/light-sync.md

 ## Wrap your API

+{% include alert.html style="note" text="(Notes HA - TODO REVIEW WORDING) In the code samples below, all references to operations are not needed at light sync step, still necessary today but will soon be removed from this section" %}

-Before this part, you will need an indexer/explorer to get a list of operations.
-You may also obtain from it, or from a SDK, the state of an account on the blockchain, such as balances, nonce (if your blockchain uses something similar), and any data relevant to show or fetch in Ledger Live.
+Before this part, you will need a node/explorer to get the state of an account on the blockchain, such as balances, nonce (if your blockchain uses something similar), and any data relevant to show or fetch in Ledger Live.

 For the example, we will assume that <i>MyCoin</i> provides a SDK that is able to do both getting the state and the account history.